 Do you find yourself coughing or sneezing more while in your own home?
 You are not alone!
-Since the late 1970’s, central air conditioning and heating has been installed in almost all homes where tropical climates drive outdoor temperatures and humidity very high for a majority of the year.
+Since the late 1970s, central air conditioning and heating systems have been installed in almost all homes where tropical climates drive outdoor temperatures and humidity very high for the majority of the year.
 Before the implementation of air conditioning into residential homes, homes were built to breathe.
-It would be a common site in Florida on a hot August day to see all the windows open allowing what air is available to pass through the home.
+It would be a common sight in Florida on a hot August day to see all the windows open allowing what air is available to pass through the home.

 What effect does this have on us?

 Instead of fresh outside air moving through our homes, we now recycle the air.
 While your air conditioning is running it easily will recycle the air in your home 5 times or more an hour.
 That means ALL the air in your home passes through your air conditioning system.
-Inside your air conditioning system, it is dark, cool and damp.
-A perfect environment for things like bacteria and mold to grow.
+Inside your air conditioning system, it is dark, cool, and damp.
+A perfect environment for things like bacteria and biological contaminants to grow.

 How could this be?

 Sunlight!
 Our beautiful sun acts as an excellent air purifier.
 The sun breaks down and destroys many pathogens in the air that can cause harm to us using waves of ultra-violet light.
-Once you are back in a conditioned space where the air is being recycled again and again we lose the suns natural purification for our air.
-Ever notice mildew never grows on the outside of the house where the sun always shines?
+Once you are back in a conditioned space where the air is being recycled again and again we lose the sun's natural purification for our air.
+Did you ever notice mildew never grows on the outside of the house where the sun always shines?

 What are some of the contributors to poor indoor air quality?

 Volatile Organic Compounds (VOCs): Indoor chemical pollutants.
-These come from building materials, flooring, cooking odors, indoor air fresheners, electrical components and many others household items.
+These come from building materials, flooring, cooking odors, indoor air fresheners, electrical components, and many other household items.

-Bioaerosols: These create allergic reaction and diseases.
+Bioaerosols: These create allergic reactions and diseases.
 They are very small.
 Ranging from one micron to 100 microns.
-This category includes viruses, bacteria and mold.
+This category includes viruses, bacteria, and mold.
 The bioaerosols are the greatest risk to your health.

-What can we do to create a cleaner, fresher and healthier indoor environment?
+What can we do to create a cleaner, fresher, and the healthier indoor environment?

 Filtration: We will start with something we are all familiar with.
 Air Filters!
-The quality and type of filter you use is important to keeping your air conditioning and heating system running efficiently and clean.
-A filter that will filter a really high level of particulates might also cause airflow restrictions which could increase your electrical bill with the decrease in efficiency.
+The quality and type of filter you use are important to keep your air conditioning and heating system running efficiently and clean.
+A filter that will filter a really high level of particulates might also cause airflow restrictions which could increase your electrical bill with a decrease in inefficiency.